-Fruit flies can be a major pest in the kitchen, especially during the harvest season!
-If they’re driving you crazy, try this easy DIY fruit fly trap that not only traps them, but kills them too!
-Follow these step-by-step instructions to get rid of fruit flies for good!
+Fruit flies can be a major pest in the kitchen, especially during the gardening harvest season!
+If they’re driving you crazy, try this easy DIY trap that will not only catch them, but kill them too!

 After much experimentation, I found that balsamic vinegar or apple cider vinegar mixed with alcohol works the best.